nushell/nushell.github.io/book/style_guide.md

 ### Basic

 - **It's recommended to** put one space before and after pipe `|` symbol, commands, subcommands, their options and arguments.
+- **It's recommended to** never put several consecutive spaces unless they are part of string.
 - **It's recommended to** omit commas between list items.

 Correct: